cysouw/diathesis/text/c07_participle.md

 ### Adjectives in light-verb constructions {#sec:participles-adjectives-light-verb-constructions}

-Arguably, all three syntactic functions of participles are part of the spectrum of uses that are available to German adjectives like *schmutzig* 'dirty' [@Next].
+Arguably, all three syntactic functions of participles are part of the spectrum of uses that are available to German adjectives like *schmutzig* 'dirty' [@next].
 So, the basic thrust is that participles are syntactically adjectives that are derived from verbal stems.

 :::ex
 a.
 Das schmutzige Haus erstrahlt im Sonnenlicht.